GaborIreHun/Demographic/README.md

-# Demograpich - Data Visualization project
+# Demographic - Data Visualization project

 Requirements
 I was required to use the dataset “consolidated_coin_data.csv” and then perform the following analysis: